Arkansas plans to execute 8 men over 10 days

 The state -- which has not put anyone to death for 11 years -- plans to execute the men in pairs between April 17 and April 27.

-"This action is necessary to fulfill the requirement of the law," Gov. Hutchinson said in a statement sent to CNN on Thursday.
-"But it is also important to bring closure to the victims' families who have lived with the court appeals and uncertainty for a very long time."

-So many executions in such a short amount of time is "unprecedented" in the United States, a spokesman for a group that monitors US executions said.
+So many executions in such a short amount of time is "unprecedented" in the United States, said a spokesman for a group that monitors US executions.

 Since the resumption of the use of the death penalty in 1977, only twice has a state conducted eight executions in a single calendar month, said Robert Dunham, executive director of the Death Penalty Information Center.
-That was Texas in May and June of 1977.
-But,"No state has ever conducted eight executions over a 10-day period," Dunham said.
+Texas did so in May and June of 1977.
+But "no state has ever conducted eight executions over a 10-day period," Dunham said.

-Thirty-one states currently administer the death penalty and lethal injection is the primary means of execution in all of them.
+Thirty-one states currently administer the death penalty, and lethal injection is the primary means of execution in all of them.
 The number of executions carried out in the United States fell to a 25-year low in 2016.

 Death penalty opponents were quick to criticize the planned executions.